liquity/frontend-registry/REGISTRY-GUIDELINES.md

 # Registry Guidelines and PR Template

-In order for your frontend to be included in the registry you must first submit a pull request to [LIST.md](LIST.md) and include the following information:
+To pepare your frontend for inclusion in the registry, you must first submit a pull request to [LIST.md](LIST.md) and include the following information:

 - Website URL:
 - Date launched: